 The online application for the Ontario Student Assistance Program (OSAP) is available to Ontario residents who are Canadian citizens, permanent residents, or Protected Persons.
 OSAP is designed to assist with educational and living expenses in the form of loans, grants and bursaries.

 OSAP loans for full-time students are interest-free and non-repayable while the student remains enrolled in at least a 60% course load at all times throughout the year, or a 40% course load for a student with a documented permanent disability.
 No averaging of course loads is permitted.
 For example, if a student enrols in 80% of a course load in the first term and 40% in the second term, the course loads cannot be averaged to 60%.
-In this case, the student would be ineligible for loans or interest relief in the second term.
+In this case, the student would be eligible for full-time loans or interest relief in the first term only and may apply for part-time assistance in the second term.

 Non-repayable assistance is available for OSAP recipients who have educational expenses as a result of a documented permanent disability.
-Information and applications are available from the U of T Mississauga Accessibility Services or the University of Toronto Enrolment Services Office.
+Information and applications are available from the U of T Mississauga Accessibility Services or the University Registrar’s Office.

 A number of programs are available to students who study on a part-time basis.
 Forms of assistance include Part-time OSAP and the Noah Meltz Bursary.
-More information can be obtained at the University of Toronto Enrolment Services website.
+More information can be obtained at the University Registrar’s Office.

 Students from other Canadian provinces or the United States should apply through their provincial or governmental financial aid authority.
-Links to financial aid programs are available at the Enrolment Services website.
+Links to financial aid programs are available at the University Registrar’s Office website.